Oso-249/Oso249/README.md

 # Oso249
-Please to get your Logo and everything you need in your business from cv design and business card and else
+Place to get your Logo and everything you need in your business from cv design and business card and else